 One reason why a user may give an inaccurate assessment of a DE blade is due to how it is being used.
 Using a double edge razor blade on dry skin is a one-way ticket to an unpleasant experience.

 Prep your skin before using a blade.
 I shave only after washing my face, then use a warm towel for a minute or so and apply shaving soap.
-These Personna blades provide close, easy shave.
-And yes, don’t rush.
+These Personna blades provide a close, easy shave.
+And yes, don’t scamper.

 What I Like